Award Tickets 101: The Basics

 Only a limited number of seats are available for frequent flyer tickets

-- Whenever you want to use your points, you'll need to find flights that still have available award space.
-Sometimes, it will be easy to find availability.
+- Whenever you want to use your points, you'll need to find flights that still have available or reasonably priced award space.
+Sometimes, it will be easy to find availability at acceptable prices.
 Other times, it might take a lot of work to find available seats.
 You may need to shift your dates around, take a less desirable flight or routing, or settle on only using frequent flyer tickets for part of your trip.
-If you don't have a lot of flexibility, on many trips you may simply not be able to find any award space.
+If you don't have a lot of flexibility, on many flights, you may simply not be able to find any award space, and on many other flights, you may only be able to find flights that cost much more than the normal number of miles.

 - Searching for award availability can be complicated.
-There is no single website that lets you search for award availability on every airline, although there is a pay-to-use website ($10 for 5 days, $30 per month) that does a pretty good job.
+There is no single website that lets you search for award availability on every airline, although there are a few tools that facilitate searching across websites.
 You'll typically need to search several different websites and try a variety of different dates and sometimes airports.
-For some airlines, you may not be able to check for award space online and will need to talk to someone on the phone.
+For some foreign airlines, you may not be able to check for award space online and will need to talk to someone on the phone.
 And you may need to piece together your own itinerary by searching for award space on one flight at a time.
 Check out our Step-by-Step Guide to Booking Award Tickets, for more guidance on finding and booking frequent flyer tickets.

 - Airlines sometimes make new award seats available for a flight, so it can be worthwhile to keep checking.
 As they see how the tickets are selling for a flight, the airline may make extra award space available.
 Or someone might cancel an award ticket, which often makes the seat available for someone else.
 For business and especially first-class tickets, the airline may not make space available until shortly before the travel dates.